-The relief support includes collaboration with more than a dozen organisations and the provision of in-kind transportation, supply chain consultation, and cash contributions to expedite the distribution of personal protective equipment for healthcare workers and other life-sustaining activities for impacted individuals and communities.
+The relief support includes collaboration with more than a dozen organizations and the provision of in-kind transportation, supply chain consultation, and cash contributions to expedite the distribution of personal protective equipment for healthcare workers and other life-sustaining activities for impacted individuals and communities.

 United Way Worldwide:

-Providing families, children and the elderly with critical support, including food and financial assistance to aid recovery.
+Providing families, children and the elderly with critical support, including food and financial assistance to aid in recovery.